-9. BUDGET JUSTIFICATION
+10.BUDGET JUSTIFICATION

 Separate detailed justification for each budget item must be added to each budget worksheet.
 Detailed instructions and a budget justification example are provided in eSeaGrant.
-Subawards require an additional scope of work and budget worksheet documents, added as attachments in the subaward budget justification.
+Subawards require an additional scope of work and budget worksheet documents and justifications.

-10. CURRENT AND PENDING SUPPORT
+11. CURRENT AND PENDING SUPPORT